Forms and Documents for Undergraduates

 The CSS Profile collects information used by some colleges and scholarship programs to award institutional aid funds.
 Institutional aid is a substantial part of the financial aid package for most Yale College students, and the Profile, along with the Free Application for Federal Student Aid (FAFSA) for U.S. citizens and permanent residents, is used to determine eligibility for Yale scholarships.
 The CSS Profile provides more detailed information than the FAFSA and is required for all students applying for a Yale scholarship.

 The CSS Profile has a submission fee, but fee waivers are available for eligible first-year students to keep this cost from being a barrier to financial aid.
-If you feel that the CSS Profile fee would be a financial burden on your family, please read about the CSS Profile fee waiver process.
+More information about our CSS Profile fee waiver process will be coming late September.

 For more information about the Profile, see the College Board's CSS Profile website.